Magyartanulas/magyartanulas.github.io/this_that_articles.md

 If you listen on public transport, the definite article is used when announcing the next stop (as a street/square) or you can hear it used for institutions and organisations.

 * A következő megálló a Hősök Tere. - (The next stop is Hero's Square.)
-* Sok ember van, a Váci Utcában. - (There are many people on Váci Street.)
+* Sok ember van a Váci Utcában. - (There are many people on Váci Street.)
 * A Balassi Intézet kiváló hely a magyar nyelvtanuláshoz. - (The Balassi institute is an excellent place for Hungarian language learning.)

 The article is often omitted in certain situations in Hungarian.
 Aside from the examples mentioned before, all the times that English uses an indefinite article, Hungarian uses none.
 It is also omitted for dates.